The 10 Best Online Team Building Games for 2022

 There are numerous benefits of maintaining remote socialization among your team.
 It keeps teammates communicating openly and frequently, which means their work is more likely to go smoothly and produce successful outcomes.
 It lets team leads and supervisors stay in-the-know about what’s happening when physical meetings and one-on-ones aren’t possible.
 It helps workers feel as if they’re a necessary part of the organization as a whole, which can be hard to come by without direct contact from coworkers and supervisors.
 And it allows the team to loosen the work restraints and interact with one another in a more casual way than they might otherwise.

 After all, it’s hard to maintain the suit-and-tie stiffness of the office when the work-from-home dress code allows for t-shirts, sweatpants and all-day pajamas!

 In that spirit, online team building games for remote employees become a fun and easy way to blend the professional with the personal and keep spirits high, even from a distance.

 The 10 Best Online Games for Remote Employees

 1. Ice Breaker

-A series of get-to-know-you questions is always a simple option to kick off your remote team building event.
+A series of get-to-know-you questions is always a simple option to kick off your online team building games.
 Get inspiration from this list of 100 engaging virtual ice breakers, and choose from funny, thoughtful or short and quick questions.
-And don't forget, an ice breaker can also be a fun game.
+And don't forget, an ice breaker can also be a fun online group game.
 Simon Says, trivia and virtual bingo all work great.